petermodzelewski/tlg-card-processor/README.md

 ### Upload
 * Copy files from `result/gwent/images` to `/public_html/wp-content/uploads/gwent_cards` on teamleviathangaming.com
-* Upload `result/gwent/gwent-import.csv` in the glossary plugin settings in wordpress
+* Upload `result/gwent/gwent-import_X.csv` files in the glossary plugin settings in wordpress (they are limmited to 500 per csv so wordpress will not time out)

 ## LOR
 ### Preparation